Can Midseason Records Predict WNBA Playoff Teams?

 Materials

-We offer worksheets (and their solutions) in Quarto (using R) format.
+We offer worksheets (and their solutions) in Quarto (using R) and Jupyter Notebook (using python) formats.

 Class handout - Quarto